Bean Soup with Ham and Chard

-- I cooked the vegetables with the minced garlic, dried sage, and ground fennel (affiliate link) in the bottom of the soup pot for a few minutes before I put the in the other ingredients.
+- I cooked the vegetables with the Minced Garlic (affiliate link), Dried Sage (affiliate link), and ground fennel (affiliate link) in the bottom of the soup pot for a few minutes before I put the in the other ingredients.

 - Put the chicken stock or broth, water, dried bay leaves, soaked beans, and ham rind (if available) into the pot and cook about an hour at a low simmer (or until beans are starting to soften.)

 - Then add the diced ham and cook about 30 minutes more, until the beans are very soft and starting to split apart.

 - Taste the soup at this point and if it doesn’t have enough ham flavor, add a small amount of ham flavor base.
 Goya Ham Flavor Concentrate (affiliate link) is my favorite, but I’ve used Penzeys, Better Than Bouillon, or Knorr ham flavor base.
 (Edit: Shirley from Gluten Free Easily tells me Better than Bouillon is not guaranteed to be gluten-free.)

 - All the ham flavor bases are relatively high in sodium so use sparingly or avoid if you’re limiting your sodium intake.

 - Trim the chard and slice into strips and add to the soup, with a little more water if needed.

 - Soup is done when the chard is very soft and starting to almost dissolve into the soup.